Skip to main content

 Step 3: Create custom lists

-Click the "+" (new tab) at the top, then click New contact list to create a new list view.
+Click the "+" tab at the top, then click Create contact list to create a new list view.

-In the Contact lists view, create filtered lists for specific segments (e.g., "Tech Companies," "Engaged Leads").
+In the Contact lists view, create filtered lists for specific segments (for example, "Tech Companies" or "Engaged Leads").
 Lists help organize contacts by the criteria you use frequently.

 Using Lifecycle Statuses